Chair (appointed October 2007)

 (appointed August 2012)

-Gina is a Board member of the Payment Systems Board of the Reserve Bank of Australia and a member of the Advisory Board Graduate Program in Competition Law, Melbourne Law School.
+Now a senior partner in Gilbert + Tobin’s Competition and Regulation practice, she specialises in competition law and economic regulation advice, working with corporate clients, industry associations and government agencies.
+She is also a Board member of the Payment Systems Board of the Reserve Bank of Australia and a member of the Advisory Board Graduate Program in Competition Law at Melbourne Law School.

 Dr David Court